curtisalexander/readstat-rs/README.md

 ```

 ### Data
-To write data (as [tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values)) to standard out, invoke the following.
+To write parsed data (as [tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values)) to standard out, invoke the following.

 ```sh
 readstat /some/dir/to/example.sas7bdat data